Skip to main content

 PERJETA was given intravenously at an initial dose of 840 mg, followed by 420 mg every 3 weeks for 4 cycles.
 Trastuzumab was given intravenously at an initial dose of 8 mg/kg, followed by 6 mg/kg every 3 weeks for 4 cycles.
 Docetaxel was given as an initial dose of 75 mg/m2 by intravenous infusion every 3 weeks for 4 cycles.
 The docetaxel dose could be escalated to 100 mg/m2 at the investigator's discretion if the initial dose was well tolerated.
 Following surgery all patients received 3 cycles of 5-fluorouracil (600 mg/m2), epirubicin (90 mg/m2), and cyclophosphamide (600 mg/m2) (FEC) given intravenously every 3 weeks and trastuzumab administered intravenously every 3 weeks to complete 1 year of therapy.
 After surgery, patients in the PERJETA plus trastuzumab arm received docetaxel every 3 weeks for 4 cycles prior to FEC.

-Demographics were well balanced (median age was 49 – 50 years old, the majority were Caucasian (71%) and all were female.
+Demographics were balanced (median age was 49 – 50 years old, the majority were White (71%) and all were female.
 Overall, 7% of patients had inflammatory cancer, 32% had locally advanced cancer, and 61% had operable cancer.
 Approximately half the patients in each treatment group had hormone receptor-positive disease (defined as ER-positive and/or PgR-positive).

-Table 9 Summary of Efficacy from NeoSphere
+Table 9: Efficacy Results from NeoSphere

 T=docetaxel, Ptz=PERJETA, H=trastuzumab